 With a heritage dating back to the arrival of the French Huguenots at the Cape in the 17th century, Africa truly pulses in Grant’s veins.
 Having the fortune to spend his youth in the wild places of Zimbabwe and Namibia, it is unsurprising that he pursued a career in wildlife.
 After completing a post graduate degree in Zoology, Grant underwent ranger training at the world renown Mala Mala Game Reserve.
 After a successful career in eco-tourism spanning thirty years, and taking him from ranger to Safari Company CEO, Grant has returned to his first love as a professional wildlife guide.
 For the past two decades Grant and his wife Sharon have been living in Botswana on the banks of the Chobe and Zambezi rivers where wildlife abounds and Africa’s last mega herd of elephant roams.
-As an experienced field naturalist with a scientific grounding, Grant has a broad and holistic understanding of ecosystems and their inhabitants.
-Strong interpretive and communicative skills enables him to share this knowledge in a manner that is both educational and enjoyable.
+As an experienced field naturalist with a scientific grounding, Grant's broad and holistic understanding of ecosystems and their inhabitants makes him an exceptional private guide; his strong interpretive and communicative skills enables him to share this knowledge in a manner that is both educational and fun.